 Now more than three years into our cloud journey, we’ve seen how integral rendering on AWS is to our render farm strategy.
 We’ve shifted focus away from capex purchases or hiring equipment, and are now focused on the cloud.
 At this point, we’ve automated most AWS infrastructure management and are spending far less time racking servers, managing firmware updates and replacing broken hardware.
 Our goal is to keep reducing the time it takes to get a finished frame back to artists, so that we can keep raising the bar in terms of quality and turnaround time for clients.

+How Winnie-the-Pooh Sparked Method Melbourne’s Journey to Cloud Rendering, was posted on the AWS Media Blog on April 20, 2021.
 About the author: Jon Stanley is Head of Systems at Method Studios in Melbourne, a role he’s held since 2017.
 With nearly 20 years experience in systems engineering for VFX and post production studios, he has also spent time at Iloura, Lipsync Post, and Framestore.

 From animation and remote production to distribution, Qumulo for media and entertainment